This is Jim’s traditional Christmas column.

 Some say I’m a scrooge.
 They might be right.

-Here are three exhibits (some say excuses) in my defense of this indictment:
+The following exhibits (excuses) are placed into evidence in my defense of this indictment:

-1. The early part of my career was spent in retail.
+A. The early part of my career was spent in retail.
 Retailers know what that job does to your holiday spirit.
-There’s a syndrome for everything else; why not one for retail survivors?
+There’s a survivor syndrome for everything else, why not one for retail survivors?
 Let’s call it RPTHSS: Retail Post-Traumatic Holiday Shock Syndrome.

-2. Since I don’t wait until the holidays to give someone a gift, I just don’t get all worked up about holiday giving.
-Not that the ladies mind getting stuff all year (let’s not lose our heads!).
+B. Since I don’t wait until the holidays to give someone a gift, I just don’t get all worked up about holiday giving.
+Not that the ladies mind getting stuff all year (let’s not lose our heads).
 It’s just that they want me to be giddy about giving at Christmas-time.
 Giddy?
 Bah!
 Humbug!

 It’s not that I don’t like the holidays.
-As a Christian, this is an important time in my faith life.
-As a capitalist, the importance of holiday spending to our economy is not lost on me.
+As a Christian, Christmas is an important time in my faith life.
+As a capitalist, the importance of holiday spending to our economy isn’t lost on me.
 But I just don’t care for what we self-absorbed humans hath wrought on the holiday season.
 And if that makes me a scrooge, guilty as charged.

-So on behalf my misunderstood brethren (apparently, there are no female scrooges), let me clear up a few things:
+So, on behalf of my misunderstood brethren (apparently, there are no female scrooges), let me clear up a few things:

-It’s a myth that all scrooges are skinflints; many are actually quite generous.
+- It’s a myth that all scrooges are skinflints – many are quite generous.
 But their generosity isn’t obsessive, isn’t tied to a calendar, and doesn’t come with giggles.

-Scrooges can be quite caring and compassionate, without saying “Bless their hearts” over and over.
+- Scrooges can be quite caring and compassionate without saying “How sweet” and “Bless their hearts” over and over.

-I challenge us to be more generous, loving, thankful, and spiritual all year long – not just during the holidays.
+- I challenge us to be more generous, loving, thankful, and spiritual all year long – not just during the holidays.
 Children need to eat every day, not just Thanksgiving and Christmas.